mocobeta/embcli/docs/docs/model_plugins.md

     Vendor: mistral
     Models:
     * mistral-embed (aliases: )
+    * codestral-embed (aliases: )
     Model Options:
+    * output_dimension (int) - The dimesions of the output embedding, defaults to 1536 and has a maximum value of 3072.
+Only supprted in codestral-embed model.
 ```

 **Example usage:** get an embedding for an input text by mistral-embed model.